Treatment approach

-The aim of your initial assessment appointment (up to 90-minutes) with one of our Psychologists is to understand your current challenges and their context, together with relevant background factors.
-This extended appointment also allows you & your psychologist to determine whether there is a “good fit” for ongoing therapy.
+The aim of your initial assessment appointment with one of our registered Psychologists (up to 90-minutes) is to understand your current challenges and their context, together with relevant background factors.
+This extended appointment allows for an in depth assessment of eating difficulties and consideration of relevant diagnoses, in addition to giving time for you & your psychologist to determine whether there is a “good fit” for ongoing treatment/therapy.

 Personalised treatment planning takes place following completion of the assessment.
 This process allows your Psychologist to have a full understanding of your challenges, so that treatment recommendations can be tailored to your unique situation.